 This week I came across a report called The Future of Work from a publisher named PSFK.
 In it, they identified 16 trends across 4 macro themes that they say will impact the workplace in the future.
 I’ve pulled out a few of the more compelling examples that I think people should think about.

 Systems are leveraging social and contextual information to help better match companies and talent for deeper connections that create lasting value.
 Human resource departments and recruiters refer to people who apply for jobs using job boards as “Homers,” as in Homer Simpson.
 The reason is that the talent level of those candidates is generally poorer than those that come through referrals.
-With the convenience of social media, companies are now able to scale this process and find candidates who are better matches.
+With the convenience of social media and help from companies like salesforce reagarding e-commerce, companies are now able to scale this process and find candidates who are better matches.

 Lesson: If your digital footprint is too small to be seen, you’ll be missing out on many of those opportunities.
 Don’t be a “Homer.”